 It begins harmlessly enough.
 We bask in the praise of others and trade our innocent satisfaction at work well done, for something more deadly – the urgent and pressing need for approval.

 It doesn’t take much to switch from pleasing God to pleasing others, or even yourself.
-In the guise of ambition, all too often self-will can rear its ugly head.
+In the guise of normal ambition, all too often self-will and pride can rear its ugly head.

 The only way to be on guard against its insidious power, is to set bold and immovable boundaries.